Toyota RAV4: Fifth generation (XA50; 2018)

 Development of the model was led by chief engineer Yoshikazu Saeki.
 Built on the GA-K platform, the unibody chassis of the fifth-generation RAV4 is 57 percent more rigid than the previous generation.
-The model incorporates a multi-link rear suspension to which is claimed to provide more ideal damping for handling, lesser interior cabin noise, and enhanced ride comfort.
+The model incorporates a multi-link rear suspension which is claimed to provide more ideal damping for handling, less interior cabin noise, and enhanced ride comfort.

 For improved forward visibility around the A-pillar, Toyota positioned the side mirrors lower on the doors.
 The lowered beltline and the enlarged rear quarter glass also increased the side visibility from inside the car.
 Forward visibility is also enhanced by the positioning of the lower instrument panel and tucked-in windshield wipers.

 The fifth-generation RAV4 also introduced a newly developed four-wheel drive system, marketed as "Dynamic Torque Vectoring AWD".
 Claimed to be a world-first adoption, it is a torque vectoring type, which independently distributes torque to the left and right rear wheels according to driving conditions.
 A disconnect mechanism, marketed as "Rear Driveline Disconnect", is incorporated to transmit driving force only to the front wheels when 4WD is deemed unnecessary.

 For hybrid models, all-wheel drive variants utilize the "E-Four"/"AWD-i" system.
 The updated system increases the total torque to the electronically driven rear wheels by 30 percent compared to the AWD system used in the previous generation.
 A new control system allows torque distribution to the front and rear wheels to be changed from between 100:0 to 20:80.
 A standard AWD system without torque vectoring is also available for petrol models.